itaysk/agentfile/docs/tutorial.md

         command: ["uv", "tool", "run", "mcp-server-time"]
 ```

-Notice the Dockerfile installed the MCP server in the agent image, and the agentfile registers it with the harness (Claude Code in this case).
+Notice the Dockerfile installed the MCP server into the agent image, and the agentfile registered it with the harness (Claude Code in this case).

 ---

 ## Workspace

 The agent's "workspace" is the special directory `/agent/workspace` inside the agent container.
 The agent is configured to use it for work-in-progress, state, and artifacts storage.
-You can bind-mount the workspace to an existing directory.
-Do this if you want to seed agent's workspace (input), or access the agent's work once it's done (output).
+When running an agent, you can bind-mount the workspace to an existing directory.
+Do this if your agent needs to work in existing directory (input), or if you will want to access the agent's artifacts once it's done (output).

 ```yaml source=/docs/examples/hello-world-workspace/agentfile1.yaml
 apiVersion: agentfile.build/v1